How to Integrate Volunteer Onboarding for Better Engagement

 They wonder — Does this organization match my values?
 Do I feel included?
 If this a well-run outfit?
 Can I make a real difference here?
 Is it worth my time?
 The answers will influence how much they decide to invest and what they believe they can accomplish in partnership with you.

 Think about it.
 Making a commitment to volunteer is a lot like jumping out of an airplane.
 You may get on that airplane and take the ride up, but that doesn’t mean you’re going to jump.
 You’re not going to jump unless you get over your fears and you’re convinced it’s worth it.

 What volunteers imagine their volunteer experience to be is not always what they find.
 Because of this dissonance, during the onboarding process, newcomers negotiate a variety of conflicting emotions — surprise, fear, ambiguity, etc. — that result in changing perceptions and expectations.
 They feel stress, too.

 New volunteers must believe they have the capability to learn their new role and perform it to satisfaction.
-They need to know they will be welcomed into the team and supported accordingly.
+They need to know they will be welcomed onto the team and supported accordingly.
 If they doubt their capacity, they may reduce their commitment or leave altogether.

 So, a key goal of volunteer onboarding is to convince volunteers to take a leap of faith with us.

-Integrated Volunteer Onboarding
+The Benefits of Integrated Volunteer Onboarding

 There’s a strong business case for developing or strengthening your volunteer onboarding process.
 It can help you …